yonlysuraj/Personal-Care-Ai/README.md

 ## Troubleshooting

-- Timeout in chat (`timed out`):
+- Timeout in chat (`timed out`) or `503 Service Unavailable`:
-	- Retry once
+	- If rate limited on Groq, the backend will auto-failover to `GROQ_API_KEY_FALLBACK`.
-	- Ask shorter query
+	- If both keys expire, ensure your `.env` contains valid, active API keys with available balance.
-	- Ensure backend is running
+	- Ensure the backend (`uvicorn`) is running and not stuck waiting on the database.

-- Category not appearing in mixed query:
+- Category not answering multi-domain queries (e.g. asking for beard serum and lipstick):
-	- Click `Use All CSV Files`
+	- Ensure the Streamlit sidebar dropdown is set to `All CSV Files (merged)`.
-	- Confirm `Mode: all` in sidebar
+	- Ensure both `products_beard_serum.csv` and `products_lipstick.csv` exist in the `data/` folder.
-	- Ensure corresponding `products_*.csv` exists in `data/`
+	- The system dynamic token matching logic automatically cross-references these!

 - Streamlit import error (`No module named config`):
 	- Run from project root